marioamorim85/LigaBairro/frontend/src/components/ui/button-usage-guide.md

-# LigaBairro Button System - Usage Guide
+# PorPerto Button System - Usage Guide

 ## Overview

-The LigaBairro app features a comprehensive button system designed for rapid development, consistent UX, and delightful interactions.
+The PorPerto app features a comprehensive button system designed for rapid development, consistent UX, and delightful interactions.
 The system includes enhanced base buttons and specialized action buttons for common use cases.

 ## Quick Start